grcengineering/grc_engineering_lab_builder/README.md

 This is exactly what you'll receive - a complete, multi-week learning plan with real code, templates, and frameworks you can use immediately.

+*While this example uses Python + Google Sheets, the framework generates labs for any tool stack (Excel, OneTrust, ServiceNow, etc.), any framework (HIPAA, NIST, ISO, PCI), and any industry - tailored to what YOU actually use at work.*

 ---

 ## 🎯 How It Works